testpress/sample-android-app/README.md

 }
 ```

-### Add testpress player dependency to app project `build.gradle`
+### Add player dependency to app project `build.gradle`

 ```
+// Use the latest version available for integration (this sample app is integrated with Testpress).

-// use the latest available version implementation 'com.testpress.player:player:1.0.13b'
+// To integrate the Testpress player implementation 'com.testpress.player:player:1.0.13b'

+// To integrate the TpStreams player implementation 'com.tpstreams.player:player:1.0.13b'
 ```

 ### Enable Java 8 support